-In the continuance of the implementation of the Basel Accord, and of its Pillar 3, which prescribes new requirements regarding risk transparency, and in order to remain clear and consistent, the Group has decided to unify as much as possible the information required by IFRS 7 and Basel Pillar 3
+Continuing the implementation of the Basel Accord, and of its Pillar 3, which prescribes new requirements regarding risk transparency, and in order to remain clear and consistent, the Group has decided to unify as much as possible the information required by IFRS 7 and Basel Pillar 3.

 Measures of risk produced by the Group related to its banking activities comply with the methods approved by the CSSF under Pillar 1.
-The scope of application (called the prudential scope) is detailed in Note 5.i "Capital management and capital adequacy."
+The scope of application (called the prudential scope) is detailed in Note 5.
+Capital management and capital adequacy.